by Dan Schaefer

 So, what happened to the business in Spearfish, South Dakota, with the collapsed roof?
 Were they prepared?
 Did they have a plan?
 Did the business survive?
 This short 150 second Roof Collapse video will explain the outcome.

-Dan Schaefer works for EnaSys, a leading provider of asset and file tracking software that helps organizations know what fixed assets and files they have, where they are and who has them.
+Dan Schaefer works for EnaSys, a leading provider of asset tracking and file tracking software solutions that helps organizations know what fixed assets and files they have, where they are and who has them.
 In his free time he can be found spectating cross country and track meets or training for his first marathon (for more about this see his “On Marathon Training and RFID Technology” article).